Consumer Spending Trends and Current Statistics

 Consumer Spending Up 3.8 Percent

-Consumer spending was $13.6 trillion at the end of 2017.
+Consumer spending was $13.9 trillion in the second quarter of 2018.
 The Bureau of Economic Analysis reports consumer spending at an annualized rate.
-That's so it can compare it to economic output, measured by gross domestic product.
-For the same quarter, GDP was $19.7 trillion.
-Consumer spending contributes to 69 percent of the U.S. economy.
+That's so it can compare it to economic output, measured by gross domestic product, which was $20.4 trillion.
+Consumer spending made up 68 percent of the U.S. economy.

 Consumer Trends Show Softness